rust-lang/rust/src/doc/book/if-let.md

 ## `while let`

-In a similar fashion, `while let` can be used when you want to conditionally loop as long as a value matches a certain pattern.
+In a similar fashion, `while let` can be used when you want to conditionally loop over an iterator as long as a value matches a certain pattern.
 It turns code like this:

 ```rust
 # let option: Option<i32> = None;